Lab Coordinator

 Tianzi Dou, B.Sc.

 Tianzi Dou is currently pursuing her Master’s degree in Industrial-Organizational Psychology at the University of Guelph.
-Previously, she obtained her Honors Bachelor of Science in Psychology from the University of Alberta.
+Previously, she obtained her Honours Bachelor of Science in Psychology from the University of Alberta.

 Her master’s thesis focuses on exploring how to enhance the employability of socioeconomically disadvantaged job candidates through strength-based approaches and the consideration of meritocratic factors.
 The goal is to ensure that the potential of applicants can be recognized with less bias.